 “Bravo!
 I absolutely loved the VBAC Facts Class– I learned SO much!
 Jen does an amazing job of summarizing the latest evidence on VBACs and repeat Cesareans in a way that is easy to understand.
 I also loved when she talks about informed consent versus scare tactics, how to find a supportive care provider, and how to prepare for a hospital VBAC.
 If you’re worried that Jen is going to try and talk you into a VBAC– well, that’s not how she does things.
 In this class, Jen simply presents accurate facts and lets the evidence speak for itself.
 Every woman and family needs to make the decision that is best for them.
 In this class, Jen has created a non-judgmental environment for people who are exploring their options.
 I strongly recommend this class to anyone who is interested in learning about VBAC!”
 Rebecca Dekker, PhD, RN, APRN of www.evidencebasedbirth.com.
 Read Rebecca’s entire review.

-“This webinar was just as valuable for me as it was to sit in four yrs of midwifery school!!
+“This webinar was just as valuable for me as it was to sit in four years of midwifery school!!
 You did an incredible job Jen and I just want to thank you again for all of the trillions of little (and big) labors of love (that I can only imagine) that went into birthing this.
 Everything you have pulled together is priceless and as a birth professional, brings a huge sigh of relief to me to know that others are out there just as passionate and just as dedicated to educating the people.
-This makes *my* work much easier as a birth professional.
-Looking forward to next weekend’s webinar!!”
+This makes *my* work much easier as a birth professional.”
 Serena Lynch, midwife, left this review after attending the 3/16/13 webinar

 “Thanks so much for an awesome class!
 I want to tell mamas… please don’t be afraid to look at the stats.
 They do support what we intuitively know.
 Our bodies are made to give birth.
 Even in a climate that is unfavorable the majority of women who attempt VBAC are successful.
 Imagine what we can do as we spread the information, change this climate, and become empowered birth consumers.
 The conditions will become more favorable and that can only produce positive results for us.
 Share stats.
 Take classes like this and share them with other women.
-Go into a VBAC in full knowing, if you choose to VBAC after seeing accurate info.
 That is empowerment.
 These stats prove to me that I can trust my body.
 We are all at different places when it comes to accepting and evaluating risks.
 What might seem risky to one mama, might not to me or you.
 That is why this info is a must.
 Full knowledge can promote emotional healing and empowerment among birthing women.
 We can demand evidence based care.
 We can be familiar with the stats.
 We can go into our VBAC intuitively and trusting.
 This is not an one way or the highway game.
 This is a you know what is best for you scenario.
 As someone who works with emotional, mental, spiritual preparation for VBAC and birth quite often, I love the marriage to the intellectual preparation.
 They are great team members.
 Ok… probably don’t make a lick of sense, but I’m pumped.
 Thanks!” – Kelli B. Haywood, Educator and Birth Doula at Birth True Childbirth Education

 “Thank you Thank You THANK YOU!
 Jen, I just LOVED The Truth About VBAC Webinar we finished up today [November 17, 2012].
 I am definitely an advocate of following your intuition and trusting innate maternal wisdom, but knowing this information will help cast away those doubts about what moms’ bodies are capable of.
 A cesarean is not the ‘birth handicap’ we are led to believe it is by the mainstream.
 I encourage all doulas and childbirth educators and VBAC seeking moms and partners to take this class, capture this information and use it to win support from your birth team.
 You can VBAC with confidence having the data to reference, and Jen did an amazing job putting it all together in a clear manner, looking at the issue from myriad perspectives.
 Bravo Jen . . . well done!” -Jenn D’Jammos, CCCE at Earth Mama Birth